 While of course the espresso – as well as the freshness of the beans – is a key part of any latte, cappuccino, or flat white, it is often the milk that makes or breaks the drink.
 The velvety, fluffy texture of the milk permeating each sip is a big part of why the best days tend to begin with a delicious, creamy cappuccino or latte.

 Unfortunately, buying any of these more “done-up” coffee drinks at a coffee shop ends up being tough on your wallet and really limits your ability to get your latte just the way you like it.
 The best milk frother for you, whether it is automatic or handheld, let’s you brew delicious coffee recipes in your own kitchen for a fraction of what you would pay at any of these coffee shops.

-By frothing your milk at home using a handheld or automatic frother, you have access to a whole new world of both hot and cold foamy drinks.
-If you are someone who loves the personal touch of frothing by hand, any of our three favorite handheld options will be a good fit.
+By frothing your milk at home, you have access to a whole new world of hot and cold foamy drinks.
+If you are someone who loves the personal touch of frothing by hand, any of our favorite handheld options will be a good fit.

 An automatic milk frother is the best machine for those of us who want push-button convenience that maintains the ideal artisanal taste.
 We love and recommend all of these milk frothers.
 Get one for yourself or get one as a gift for a coffee lover!
 Don’t forget to share your pick with us in the comments.

 The commonly accepted best temperature for frothing milk is around 140 degrees Fahrenheit or 60 degrees Celsius.
 As milk is heated, the protein structures and fats break down and change shape, creating the tiny bubbles, or microfoam, that give it the beautiful foamy texture.